 How to ice the cake

-There is an art-form to icing a cake and it's actually a lot easier than you think!
-For this cake, it's important to do a crumb coat and then then the final layer of icing.
+There is an art form to icing a cake and it's actually a lot easier than you think!
+For this cake, the best way is to do a crumb coat and then add the final layer of icing.
 I walk you through each step below:

-First, place one of the cakes on your cake stand.
+Place the first cake layer on your cake stand.
 Layer with a large scoop of icing.
 The icing in between the cake layers should be quite thick.
 This layer of icing also doesn't have to be perfectly smooth.
-Just make sure it's even so once side isn't lopsided.
+Just make sure it's even an even layer so one side isn't lopsided.

-Repeat this with all three layers of cake.
-Leave the third cake bare on top as the crumb coat comes next!
+Repeat this with the second layer of cake.
+Then, add the third layer, and leave it bare on top as the crumb coat comes next!

 The crumb coat